Focal point of all Delhi govt policies has been to benefit women: CM Kejriwal | Education

 Additionally, he said, CCTV cameras had also been installed in buses, where marshals have been deputed to prevent any crime against women.

-''Marshals have also been deputed within the buses, and we have heard several success stories when men trying to harass women in the buses have been caught by these marshals and taken to the police station,'' he said.
+''Marshals have also been deputed within the buses, and we have heard several success stories, when men trying to harass women in the buses have been caught by these marshals and taken them to the police station,'' he said.

-During the program, Kejriwal also congratulated DCW chairperson Swati Maliwal for helping women in distress successfully over the last five years.
+During the programme, Kejriwal also congratulated DCW chairperson Swati Maliwal for helping women in distress successfully over the last five years.

-''The DCW, with support from the Delhi police, has done some great work in the last 5-6 years.
+''The DCW, with support from the Delhi police, has done some great work in the last five-six years.
 With a lot of courage, they have helped many women in distress in dangerous locations.
 They have conducted raids in such places and rescued women.
-Their 181 helplines have also been very helpful in addressing the problems of women in distress,'' Kejriwal said.
+Their 181 helpline has also been very helpful in addressing the problems of women in distress,'' Kejriwal said.
+As part of the programme, several individuals, both men and women, who have contributed towards empowering women in the country were also felicitated.

+These included 80-year-old Dadi Mohinder Kaur from Bathinda, who has been actively participating in the ongoing farmers' protest against the government's three agri laws, 85-year-old martial arts teacher Shanta Balu Pawar, popularly known as 'Warrior Aaji', and CRPF inspector Seema Nag who led 65 'daredevil females' on Royal Enfield during last year's Republic Day parade.

+Delhi Police head constable Seema Dhaka who successfully rescued 76 children over a span of three months, ISRO Scientists Vanitha M, Kalpana K, Kalpana Aravind, Ritu Karidhal, G Padma Padmanabhan, K P Lilly, Priyanka, Indian Air Force officers Anjali, Shikha Pandey, Uvena Fernandes, Kirti, and Shipra Deep, as well as social media influencers Kusha Kapila and Dolly Singh were also felicitated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)